daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user could use additional navigation features of the reading app.
+#### The user could use additional navigation features of the reading app

 In addition to the table of contents and other navigation provided by the content creator, the user could use additional navigation features